chippyash/Math-Matrix/README.md

 *  'Div\Scalar'    : divide matrix by scalar value
 *  'Div\Matrix'    : divide matrix by another matrix - see notes at head of this readme
 *  'Div\Entrywise' : divide matrix by another matrix using an Entrywise method.
-Where a particular vertex is division by zero, a null will be resulted, so check for completness after such a division
+Where a particular vertex is division by zero, a zero will be resulted.
+This is a defensive strategy and there is no right answer.
+ Best defence is to ensure that the matrix you are dividing by does not contain zeros

 <pre>
     $mC = $mA('Mul\Matrix', $mB);